 Listening to the Accident Victim’s Story

 The first step in an investigation will be listening to the victim's firsthand account.
-This often happens in during a free consultation with one of our attorneys.
+This often happens during a free consultation with one of our attorneys.
 We recommend that you speak with an attorney before talking to any insurance companies.
 Save your detailed account for your attorney who will provide representation during statements to insurance companies if appropriate.

 Investigating the Scene of the Accident